outintech/nbjc-app/README.md

 >
 > Postgres:
 >  * Install `postgresql-contrib` and `libpq-dev` along with `postgresql`, see [tutorial][postgres-ubuntu-tutorial].
->  * Make sure you create a new user for yourself with the corresponding privileges.
->  * Create a new user with the password as specified in `database.yml` by using the postgres command `CREATE USER new_user with PASSWORD 'your_super_secret_password';`
 >
 > Redis:
 >  * Install `redis-server`
 >  * Edit the `supervised` directive to `systemd`, see [tutorial][redis-ubuntu-tutorial].

-- To create a new postgres user
-  * Start the postgres CLI (`psql postgres` for macOS)
-  * Run `CREATE ROLE nbjc_app LOGIN SUPERUSER PASSWORD 'password1';`
+- Create a new user with the password as specified in `database.yml` by using the postgres command `CREATE USER new_user with PASSWORD 'your_super_secret_password';`

 - Start the services.
 	> If you installed these with `brew`, you can start them with `brew services start <SERVICE>`.